-The biggest and most successful FPS franchise of all time, it makes sense that Call of Duty is in the running for a movie adaptation.
-Like Mario, it’s remarkable that we haven’t seen a movie already, but if rumors and reports are to be believed, then it could be on the horizon.
+The biggest and most successful FPS franchise of all time is Call of Duty and it makes sense that it’s in the running for a movie adaptation.
+It’s remarkable that we haven’t seen a movie already, but if rumors and reports are to be believed, then it could be on the horizon.

 Not only that, but none other than Hollywood’s leading Action Hero – Dwayne ‘The Rock’ Johnson ‘ is being linked to the film too, either in a starring or joint producing role.

 On the other hand, The Division is not one that strikes as needing a film, especially with other bigger Tom Clancy names out there.
 Yet, Jake Gyllenhaal and Jessica Chastain are in leading roles, and filming is now expected to commence this year.